mrapp-ke/MLRL-Boomer/python/subprojects/seco/README.md

 In addition, the following features that may speed up training or reduce the memory footprint are currently implemented:

 - **Sparse feature matrices** can be used for training and prediction.
-This may speed up training significantly on some data sets.
+This may speed up training significantly on some datasets.
 - **Sparse label matrices** can be used for training.
-This may reduce the memory footprint in case of large data sets.
+This may reduce the memory footprint in case of large datasets.
 - **Sparse prediction matrices** can be used to store predicted labels.
-This may reduce the memory footprint in case of large data sets.
+This may reduce the memory footprint in case of large datasets.
 - **Multi-threading** can be used to parallelize the evaluation of a rule's potential refinements across several features or to obtain predictions for several examples in parallel.

 <!-- documentation-end -->